DiegoSalas27/Javascript-fundamentals/README.md

 Today, JavaScript can execute not only in the browser, but also on the server, or actually on any device that has a special program called the JavaScript engine.
 The browser has an embedded engine sometimes called a “JavaScript virtual machine”.Different engines have different “codenames”.
 For example:

 *V8 – in Chrome and Opera.

 *SpiderMonkey – in Firefox.

-*…There are other codenames like “Trident” and “Chakra” for different versions of IE, “ChakraCore” for Microsoft Edge, “Nitro” and “SquirrelFish” for Safari, etc.
+*There are other codenames like “Trident” and “Chakra” for different versions of IE, “ChakraCore” for Microsoft Edge, “Nitro” and “SquirrelFish” for Safari, etc.